bernhard-da/sdcTable/README.md

 This is the git-repo for sdcTable development.

-Here on github, development of the package takes place.
-A stable version is provided on CRAN.
+On github, development of the R-package 'sdcTable' takes place.
+A version is provided on CRAN, too.

+Please feel free to report bugs, issues and suggestions to enhance the package on the issue-tracker.